 “Standing in the Shadows of Motown” (2002).
 This music documentary’s triumphant performance of the soul classic “What Becomes of the Brokenhearted” provides a tidy metaphor for the whole compelling film: As the previously unheralded musicians known as the Funk Brothers lay down a rafter-rattling backing track, Joan Osborne kills in the spotlight with dazzling vocals.
 Since the goal of this picture is celebrating the players who appeared on nearly every Motown hit during the label’s glory days in the 1960s and early 1970s, it’s somehow appropriate that they’re still getting eclipsed by the charisma of a great singer.
 And if there’s some broken-heartedness involved here, that’s part of the sad and wonderful story as well.
 Adapted from Alan Slutsky’s celebrated nonfiction book, “Standing in the Shadows” focuses on the revolving cast of musicians who provided the continuity from one great Motown act to the next, integrating influences from gospel, jazz, and R&B to create the signature sound of Hitsville, U.S.A.
 Director Paul Justman lays on the stunts pretty thick, from narrative-style re-creations of key moments to a star-studded tribute concert, and the razzle-dazzle somewhat obscures the message about the men Berry Gordy left behind when he moved Motown from Detroit to L.A. in the early 1970s.
 But the music is so spectacular that the movie gives a tantalizing taste of the bigger story, and ultimately the performances speak more eloquently about the subjects’ importance than any anecdote or recollection ever could.

 “Still Bill” (2009).
 There’s a long tradition of “Where are they now?” docs about music stars who’ve departed the pop charts, and these pictures are generally hinged on the drama of a comeback attempt.
-Offering a refreshing change of pace is “Still Bill,” a touching visit with soul singer Bill Withers, who scored with hits like “Lean on Me” in the ’70s and then walked away from music when the biz became too crass for his tastes, and when, by his own admission, his laid-back style went out of fashion.
-Rather than embittered, Withers is grateful and wise, a 70-year-old family man who records tunes in his home studio but doesn’t release them; he says there’s no point in returning to the music business until (or unless) he feels that old hunger again.
+Offering a refreshing change of pace is “Still Bill,” a touching visit with soul singer Bill Withers, who scored with hits like “Lean on Me” in the ’70s and then walked away from music when the biz became too crass for his tastes.
+Rather than embittered, Withers comes across as grateful and wise, a 70-year-old family man who records tunes in his home studio but doesn’t release them.
+(He says there’s no point in returning to the music business unless he feels that old hunger again.)
 As we watch Withers amble through events like a concert paying tribute to his songbook and a visit to his tiny hometown, the singer makes a quietly powerful impression with his sincerity and warmth.
-Then, when he speaks to a group of young stutterers about his own difficulties as a stutterer until the age of 28, it’s moving to see Withers reminded of what an amazing road he’s walked.
-Vintage TV clips and audio tracks fill “Still Bill” with the Withers of yesteryear, but the Withers of today is so engaging that viewers understand why returning to the rat race of pop music would be a comedown, not a comeback.
+Then, when he speaks to a group of young stutterers about his own difficulties as a stutterer until the age of 28, it’s moving to see Withers reminded of what an amazing road he walked.
+Vintage TV clips and audio tracks fill “Still Bill” with the Withers of yesteryear, but the Withers captured by the documentary’s cameras is so engaging that viewers understand why returning to the rat race of pop music would have been a comedown, not a comeback.

 "Still Crazy" (1998).
 Crude and bittersweet, this breezy ode to classic rock has a vibe so true to the glory days of swaggering Brit pop stars that one's tempted to hold up a lighter during the big song that closes the movie.
 Stephen Rea plays a washed-up musician who tries to recapture past glory by reuniting his fractious '70s band Strange Fruit.
 The Fruit's colorful history comprises bits and pieces of other bands' lore, right down to a fragile, Syd Barrett-like lost genius.
 Billy Connolly, happily vulgar as always, plays the Fruit's trusty roadie; he enters the movie like gangbusters with a trunk full of lascivious souvenirs.
 The plotting is a bit contrived, but the interplay among the crusty ex-rockers is bright and lewd, with Bill Nighy stealing the show as the Fruit's lead singer.
 Real-life rockers including Foreigner's Mick Jones collaborated on the Fruit's faux classic rock, which adds a fair amount of authenticity.

 “Stonewall Uprising” (2010).
-In 1969, the New York Police Department’s crackdown on Manhattan homosexual hangout the Stonewall Club was the last straw for gay men who had lived in the shadows for generations: They fought back and quickly outnumbered the shocked police force, taking to the streets in a mass protest that, eventually, led to the formation of New York’s storied Gay Pride parade and the relaxation of antiquated morals laws.
-In this riveting documentary about one of the great moments in American civil disobedience, gays and police offers recall that transforming time, summoning the terror of living under the threat of persecution and the rage of wanting nothing more than to experience life openly.
+In 1969, the NYPD’s crackdown on Manhattan hangout the Stonewall Club was the final insult for gay men who had lived in the shadows for generations: They fought back and quickly outnumbered the shocked police force, taking to the streets in a mass protest that, eventually, led to the formation of New York’s storied Gay Pride parade and the relaxation of antiquated morals laws.
+In this riveting documentary about one of the great moments in American civil disobedience, gays and police offers recall that transformative time, summoning the terror of living under threat of persecution and the rage of wanting nothing more than to experience life openly.
 Interviews with cops are maddening because they reveal how deliberate the NYPD’s anti-gay bias was back in the day, and interviews with men who participated in the so-called “Stonewall riots” are moving because of the courage it took to fight the power.